 One way you can use it for grammar is by writing a descriptive sentence on it.
 Then as the students enter, you can ask each student to name the different words that represent the part of speech you give them.
 You can ask what the noun in the sentence is, what the verb is, what the adjective is, etc.

 You can also keep it simple by writing a question on the poster.
 For example, “What is an adjective?”
 Or, “Name 3 verbs.”

 I love that this gets students answering questions in a non-threatening way.
 If they get it wrong, it’s ok!
 Quickly correct them, and try it again tomorrow!

 This is such a simple way to review grammar skills, and requires absolutely no prep at all!

 Be as creative with this as you want!
-Add the rhythm to well-known chant.
-Think of the popular sport’s chants such as, “Let’s go Wildcats!”
+Add the rhythm to a well-known chant.
+Think of the popular sports chants such as, “Let’s go Wildcats!”
 And the class calls back, “We are number one!”
-Keep the rhythm but change it now to, “What’s a noun,” and the class calls back with, “person, place, or thing!”
+Keep the rhythm but change it to, “What’s a noun?” and the class calls back with, “Person, place, or thing!”

 This is a great way to review a skill before an assessment!

 This is similar to an exit ticket, but is a quick verbal response and is used anytime.
-It’s perfect for the day that you have five extra minutes before lunch or specials.
+It’s perfect for when you have five extra minutes before lunch or specials.

 Start by calling out your question, then say a student’s name that you want to answer.
 After they answer, they can line up.